 About the Speaker

-Boasting a broad education in biological sciences Dr. Forbes has earned a B.S. in Wildlife and Natural Resources Management from California Polytechnic University, a M.S. in Biological Sciences from California Polytechnic University and a Ph.D. from the Department of Zoology and also the Department of Tropical Environmental Studies at James Cook University in Australia.
+Dr. Gregory Forbes has a broad education in the biological sciences earning a B.S. in Wildlife and Natural Resources Management, and a M.S. in Biological Sciences from California Polytechnic University, and a PhD from the Department of Zoology and also the Department of Tropical Environmental Studies at James Cook University in Australia.
 Dr. Forbes also holds professional certification as a Certified Wildlife Biologist.

-With 25 years of university and college instructional experience, Dr. Forbes’ instructional and curricular development work has included the development of 22 college and university courses in both the biological and physical sciences at four institutions as well as instruction of a wide diversity of courses such as zoology, natural resources management, geology, tropical ecology, marine biology and human anatomy and physiology.
+Dr. Forbes has 30 years of university and college instructional experience.
+His instructional and curricular development work has included the development of 24 college and university courses in both the biological and physical sciences at four institutions as well as instruction of wide diversity of courses such as zoology, natural resources management, geology, majors biology, tropical ecology, marine biology and human anatomy and physiology.

 In 2004 Dr. Forbes was awarded the Michigan Science Teachers Association highest award, College & University Science Teacher of the Year.
-In 2005, the Michigan ACLU selected Greg as the Civil Libertarian of the Year for his work in defending the integrity of science education against attempts to introduce non-scientific ideologies into the public classroom.
-He was also selected by the Freethought Association as the 2006 Freethinker of the Year by the Freethought Association (now CFI–Michigan) in recognition of his efforts to promote freethought and in consideration to his work in the legislative arena to safeguard the teaching of science in public classrooms.
+In 2005, Greg was selected as the Civil Libertarian of the Year by the Michigan ACLU for his work in defending the integrity of science education against attempts to introduce non-scientific ideologies into the public classroom.
+He was also selected as the 2006 Freethinker of the Year by the Freethought Association (now CFI–Michigan) in recognition of his efforts to promote freethought and in consideration of his work in the legislative arena to safeguard the teaching of science in public classrooms.

 Since 1993, Dr. Forbes has served as an Editorial Board member for Skeptic Magazine, an international publication promoting a scientific approach to addressing social, philosophical, and scientific issues with a significant emphasis upon evolutionary thought, education, and inquiry.
-He also authors a regular column in the Michigan Science Teachers Association’s Journal entitled “Natural Selections; Essays on Evolution and the Nature of Science”.
+He once authored a regular column in the Michigan Science Teachers Association’s Journal entitled “Natural Selections; Essays on Evolution and the Nature of Science”.
 Dr. Forbes has been a featured or keynote speaker at many dozens of scientific and educational conferences.
 He is also a founding member and current Board member of the Michigan Citizens for Science, a citizens group that works to ensure quality science education in the public classroom.
 Dr. Forbes works with local conservation organizations including serving as past Executive Board Member of the West Michigan Sierra Club.

 Meetings are open to the Public